**If you are in immediate need of shelter, call 211 anytime of the day or night to find help and resources.**

 Check out our newly-updated shelter map (updated March 2023) - click on the image to access the interactive map with info about each shelter:

-Multnomah County and the City of Portland fund year-round shelters for people experiencing homelessness.
+Multnomah County and the City of Portland fund year-round shelters for people experiencing homelessness (see current list of shelters).
 These are primarily low barrier shelters that emphasize trauma-informed site design, meeting participant needs for privacy and community, and tailoring programs to the people they intend to serve.

 Our focus is on programming that centers participant voices in program structure and processes; providing equity and dignity-oriented models of sheltering, and reducing barriers to shelter, including utilizing harm reduction practices, holistic and trauma-informed approaches to service provision.

-The main types of shelters supported by the Joint Office are:
+The main types of shelters supported by the Joint Office of Homeless Services are:

 - Congregate shelters (with a number of people sleeping in the same room or rooms divided into more private bays, featuring bunk-beds or cots, and offering shared spaces like kitchens, bathrooms and laundry rooms)